brikis98/yevgeniy-brikman-homepage/_posts/2020-10-02-the-selected-works-of-edgar-allan-poe.md

 - **_The Raven_**: a beautiful poem with an amazing style, haunting rhythm, and dark themes.
 I must credit the Simpsons for introducing me to this poem years ago.
 It reads even better in the original :)

-The variety of these stories, and the influence they had, is impressive, and for these alone this book, or more accurately, Edgar Allen Poe, is well worth reading.
+The variety of these stories, and the influence they had, is impressive, and for these alone this book, or more accurately, Edgar Allan Poe, is well worth reading.

 However, I must also admit that a number of the stories were either unimpressive, or only made sense with a bunch of additional context, which this book failed to provide.
 Examples: